dylanaraps/neofetch/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)
 [![Latest release](https://img.shields.io/github/release/dylanaraps/neofetch.svg)](https://github.com/dylanaraps/neofetch/releases)

 Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ascii file of your choice.
-The main purpose of neofetch is to be used in screenshots to show other users what OS/Distro you're running, what Theme/Icons you're using and etc.
+The main purpose of Neofetch is to be used in screenshots to show other users what OS/Distro you're running, what Theme/Icons you're using and etc.

 Neofetch is highly customizable through the use of commandline flags or the user config file.
 There are over 50 config options to mess around with and there's the `print_info()` function and friends which let you add your own custom info.